CalvinNeo/CFortranTranslator/README.md

 2. since variable names in fortran is **case-insensitive**, all variables will be in lower case in generated cpp code

 ### functions and subroutines
-1. remove all difinition of local variables which is also in parameter list
+1. remove all definition of local variables which is also in parameter list
 2. remove all interface
 3. intent(out) variables will translate to `T & variable`